mattkferguson/oci-analyzeImage-func-jsonDB/README.md

     Allow dynamic-group <DOMAIN_NAME>/WebAppInstanceDynamicGroup to use autonomous-databases in compartment id <YOUR_COMPARTMENT_OCID>
     Allow dynamic-group <DOMAIN_NAME>/WebAppInstanceDynamicGroup to use database-family in compartment id <YOUR_COMPARTMENT_OCID>

+    # --- Permission for web app to read secrets and use keys from Vault Service ---
+    Allow dynamic-group <DOMAIN_NAME>/WebAppInstanceDynamicGroup to read secret-family in compartment id <YOUR_COMPARTMENT_OCID>`
+    Allow dynamic-group <DOMAIN_NAME>/WebAppInstanceDynamicGroup to use keys in compartment id <YOUR_COMPARTMENT_OCID>`

-    # --- Permissions for the OCI Event service ---
+    # --- Permissions for logging  ---
     Allow service logging to use functions-family in compartment id <YOUR_COMPARTMENT_OCID>
     ```
     *(Replace `<DOMAIN_NAME>` with the name of your identity domain, e.g., `OracleIdentityCloudService`).*